junxit/us-congress-bills-112/metadata.md

 - 2011-04-08 — Introduced in Senate
 - 2011-04-08 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S2353-2358)
 - 2011-04-08 — Sponsor introductory remarks on measure.
 (CR S2351-2353)
+- 2011-05-18 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment favorably.
+- 2012-08-02 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment.
+With written report No. 112-202.
+- 2012-08-02 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment.
+With written report No. 112-202.
+- 2012-08-02 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 492.